kevin-allen/unetTracker/documentation/install.md

 ### NVIDIA GPU and drivers

-You will need to have a GPU and GPU drivers loaded in order to use the GPU to train your network.
+If you have a Nivida GPU, you will need to install the drivers for it and install the CUDA library.

-You can get instructions from [NVIDIA](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) to do this.
+To do this, you can get instructions from [NVIDIA](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html).

 ### Create your virtual environment

+You can install unetTracker and its dependencies into a pip virtual environment.

-If you have a conda environment already activated, do `conda deactivate` and make sure you are not in a virtual environment.
+If you already have a conda environment, do `conda deactivate` and ensure you are not in a conda virtual environment.

-Create a virtual environment using venv and install the required packages.
+Create a virtual environment using `venv` and install the required packages.

-Here the virtual environment will be called `torch`.
+Here, the virtual environment will be called `torch`.

 ```
 cd ~